LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Related Work

-Modelling the multi-turn dialogues is the foundation for dialogue understanding tasks.
-Previous works adopt bidirectional contextual LSTM \cite{ghosal2021exploring} to create contextual-aware utterance representation on MultiWOZ intent classification \cite{budzianowski2018multiwoz}.
-Recent works use PLM as a sentence encoder \cite{shen2021directed} on emotion recognition in conversation(ERC).
+\textbf{Modeling Multi-turn Dialogue Context}: Modelling the multi-turn dialogues is the foundation for dialogue understanding tasks.
+Previous works adopt bidirectional contextual LSTM \cite{ghosal2021exploring,liu2022title2vec} to create context-aware utterance representation on MultiWOZ intent classification \cite{budzianowski2018multiwoz}.
+Recent works use PLM as a sentence encoder \cite{shen2021directed} on emotion recognition in conversation (ERC).
 Specifically, \cite{lee2022compm} used PLM to encode the context and speaker's memory and \cite{qin2023bert} enhance PLM by integrating multi-turn info from the utterance, context and dialogue structure through fine-tuning.
 However, all of their tasks adopt the multi-turn dialogue training set, which is hard to collect for an e-commerce chatbot.
-Our method attempts to combine an XLM-based model trained on the single-turn dataset into an in-context retrieve augmented pipeline with LLM, solving the multi-turn intent classification task in a zero-shot setting.
+Our method attempts to combine an XLM-based model trained on the single-turn dataset into an in-context retrieval augmented pipeline with LLM, solving the multi-turn intent classification task in a zero-shot setting.